 Further, Brexit has created uncertainty with regard to data protection regulation in the United Kingdom.
 Although the European Commission granted "adequacy" status to the United Kingdom in June 2021, and personal information can flow from the European Union to the United Kingdom and back, the United Kingdom is expected to change its policy with respect to the export of personal information to third countries, such as the United States, and the European Commission's adequacy determination for the United Kingdom requires renewal after four years and it may be modified or revoked in the interim.
 In addition, in February 2022, the United Kingdom's Information Commissioner's Office issued new Standard Contractual Clauses for the transfer of personal information outside of the United Kingdom.
-Any existing data transfer arrangement that relies on the previous version of the Standard Contractual Clauses needs to be updated by March 21, 2024.
-While we believe we are currently compliant with the new Standard Contractual Clauses, the data transfers enforcement landscape and the EU-U.S. DPF's longer term stability remain uncertain, which could increase our compliance costs.
+Any existing data transfer arrangement that relies on the previous version of the Standard Contractual Clauses, the data transfers enforcement landscape and the EU-U.S. DPF's longer term stability remain uncertain, which could increase our compliance costs.